This post may contain affiliate links. Please read my disclaimer for more information.

 It’s no secret that espresso gets sour when it gets cold, and unfortunately, you might cool down your espresso shots with a single boiler.

-A single boiler takes a lot of time to adjust its temperature from brewing to steaming quickly.
+A single boiler takes a lot of time to adjust its temperature from brewing to steaming milk.

 You will need to wait to increase the temperature to pull another shot unless your single-boiler is equipped with a PID controller.